Why Shoes?

 I have heard that it is alive and well on some Army Bases.
 Beverly reports that there were girls in her class in Basic, who wrote this on their shoes, in black ink.
 Black ink, on black shoes, just impressed in.
 Their drill Sergeant had to get really mean about it, but they still would not quit, like this was third grade.
 So Beverly used white roller ball paint pens to write it on the soles of their shoes when they were sleeping.

-Normal Swartzkopf reports that V.O.E. makes the rounds regularly in the Military, especially among elite troops.
+Norman Swartzkopf reports that V.O.E. makes the rounds regularly in the Military, especially among elite troops.
 It carries the same intimidation factor as a death threat.
+Somehow VOE on the shoes was not ever part of my vision of a Seal donning his mission gear.

 Mary Kay had this sweep through just after the turn of the 21st Century.
 It began in Corporate just below the level of the illustrious head of the company, and swept through the distributorships, so hard and maliciously that she had to release a Corporate Bulletin to disconnect the writing of curses on shoes with the image of Mary Kay products.
 Not less than 143 women, with no pattern for age of the woman, had distributorships revoked, and 13 fully grown women, and 12 older men were fired from Corporate Employment.
 Apparently there were several versions of vile phrases running around, but V.O.E. was once again the champion.